solo-io/supergloo/docs/content/setup/prerequisites/enterprise_prerequisites.md

 A simple way to expose the relay server to remote clusters is by setting the `enterprise-networking` service type to [LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types).
-This can be done via Helm, by setting `enterprise-networking.enterpriseNetworking.serviceType=LoadBalancer` on the Gloo Mesh Enterprise Helm chart.
+As of Gloo Mesh Enterprise 1.0.4, this is the default `enterprise-networking` service type.
+To override this service type via Helm, set `enterprise-networking.enterpriseNetworking.serviceType=[your-service-type]` on the Gloo Mesh Enterprise Helm chart.

 LoadBalancer services are exposed to the externally via your Kubernetes cloud provider's load balancer.
 Note that this approach **does not** work by default with Kind cluster deployments, but is a good option for getting started if you're